-Who would have thought that a virus we first heard mention of way back in March this year, would still be causing havoc and having such a huge impact on our lives.
+Who would have thought that a virus we first heard mention of way back in December 2019, would still be causing havoc and having such a huge impact on our lives.
 Lately I’ve been wondering if the following sounds as familiar to others as it does to me and if it has anything to do with the dreaded pandemic:

 - You can’t concentrate.
 You read the same paragraph three times because you just can’t follow your thoughts.

 - You jump from one thing to another without getting anything done.

 - Your response to things that you used to enthuse about is “meh”